 The aim of this subject is to build student knowledge of the fundamental principles of effective teaching for learning in higher education.
 Through seminars and discussions, participants will be introduced to theories of learning and teaching, and research-based approaches to facilitating effective learning in large and small group settings.
 The subject will draw upon current educational research and participant experiences to explore topics such as student engagement, assessment, inclusive teaching, evaluation of teaching and other topics relevant to the contexts in which participants teach.

-At the completion of the subject, participants should have developed:
+On completion of this subject, participants should be able to:

-- a critical understanding of the principles of effective teaching, learning and assessment in higher education;
+- Demonstrate a critical understanding of the principles of effective teaching, learning and assessment in higher education;

-- knowledge of some of the key research relating to teaching and learning at this level, and the central debates in this field;
+- Explain some of the key research relating to teaching and learning in higher education, and the central debates in this field;

-- familiarity with the resources available to support teaching in higher education, and an understanding of how these can be used effectively in various learning and teaching environments;
+- Identify some of the resources available to support teaching in higher education, and explain how these can be used effectively in various learning and teaching environments;

-- Demonstrate an analytical and reflective approach to their teaching activities and a recognition of their professional responsibilities in this area.
+- Demonstrate an analytical and reflective approach to teaching activities.

-- critically analyse teaching and learning theories and principles and apply them appropriately to a range of contexts;
+- Critical analysis of theories and principles, and appropriate application to a range of contexts;

-- identify and analyse contemporary issues in higher education;
+- Critical reflection and examination of contemporary issues in higher education;

 - Peer review and self-evaluation of professional practice; and